Music and The Arts

 Sundays in the Summer | 4:00–5:00pm

-Bring a picnic, bring a chair, and enjoy a series of concerts on the green.
-Concerts will be held outdoors on the lawn leading to and surrounding the Meeting House.
+Pack a picnic, bring a chair, and enjoy a series of outdoor concerts on the Meeting House Green.
 All types of music for all ages and performances will be amplified for optimal sound quality.
-Suggested donation of $10 per person.
+Suggested donation of $20 per person.
 Parking is behind the barn as per the signs.

 Summer Artist-in-Residence (AIR) Program

 The Artist in Residence program brings together contemporary artists to live at the Village while producing works that are inspired by the landscape and culture of the Shakers.
-Artists are given a workshop location within the Village and are encouraged to install existing works, as well as create new work.
-Throughout their residency, artists are expected to interact with visitors and discuss their creative process.
+Artists are given a workshop location within the Village and are encouraged to create new work.
+For 2022, the AiR program will be invitational, focusing on artists who have shown a demonstrated commitment to the Shaker legacy of visionary creative work through a lens that encompasses both art and craft.

 The goals of this program are: